 WOFF (Web Open Font Format) is a simple compressed file format for TrueType and OpenType fonts.
 It can be regarded as a new container format for existing font formats, but does not offer any new typographic features.
-WOFF has been designed for use on the Web and offers compression and subsetting features to achieve small font file sizes.
-WOFF is expected to become a W3C recommendation soon; the WOFF specification can be found at www.w3.org/TR/WOFF
+WOFF has been designed for use on the Web and offers compression and subsetting features to achieve small font file size fers compression and subsetting features to achieve small font file sizes.
+WOFF is detailed in a W3C recommendation; the WOFF specification can be found at www.w3.org/TR/WOFF